 The conflicting self-talk and these racing thoughts can make you feel torn and upset.
-We understand that.
-That's one reason we admire you for wanting to take a stand to persist through the inner conflicts and keep your marriage together.
-Even though part of you may say she doesn't deserve it and it may be hard to forgive her for what she's done to you and your marriage.
+We understand that and we admire you for persisting through the inner conflicts, to keep your marriage together.
+Even though part of you is saying, "It may be too hard," you also believe that you can make this marriage work, and work well.
 This is the inner battle you may be fighting.
-Most of your parts want her back and your marriage to be loving.
-On the other side, is your "me" part, the part capable of some pretty nasty feelings, like jealousy, envy, and maybe the most dangerous: pride.
+Most of your parts want her back, and they want your marriage to be loving.
+On the other side is your Mepart, the part capable of feeling some pretty nasty feelings like humiliation, embarrassment and maybe the most dangerous, pride.

-You can be very proud of yourself for deciding to keep your marriage.
-You've overcome a lot to make the commitment.
-You'll have a little more to overcome if you do what it takes to bring her back.
-But you can do it.
-You've already dealt with the hardest parts.
-You'll just have to keep strong and not let selfish pride defeat the whole team of parts within you that values your partner and your marriage.
+If you're worried about your pride, you can be very proud of yourself for deciding to keep your marriage.
+You've overcome a lot to make that commitment.
+You'll have a little more to overcome if you do what it takes to bring her back with you.
+But you can do it, you've already dealt with the hardest parts, but you'll have to keep strong and not let selfish pride defeat the whole team of parts within you that values your partner and your marriage.

 That brings us to the end of the first step.
-You'll do the exercises associated with step 1, and you'll make some fascinating discoveries about your self- talk.
+You'll do the exercises associated with step 1, and you'll make some fascinating discoveries about your self-talk.
 You'll begin to gain control over those thoughts that may be racing around in your head and causing so much turmoil.